UBC-iGEM/jumpdrive/README.md

 </div>

 ## Overview
 Jumpdrive is a slim, minimally-featured library to statically serve a directory over HTTP.
-Additionally, one or more `GET` endpoints and a WebSocket (RFC 6455) connection are supported.
+In addition, handling of one or more `GET` endpoints and a WebSocket (RFC 6455) connection is supported.

 ## Usage
 Jumpdrive executes its event loop via the titular `jumpdrive!` macro, and provides various helper functions to assist endpoint handlers.